-After school he became an apprentice Chef with British Railways Hotels, starting at the Adelphi, Liverpool before spending time in Birmingham and Glen Eagles in Scotland, specialising in butchery.
+After school he became an apprentice chef with British Railways Hotels, starting at the Adelphi, Liverpool before spending time in Birmingham and Glen Eagles in Scotland, specialising in butchery.
 Before the outbreak of the Second World War he decided that he would join the military.
 He first applied to the Scots Guards, but was rejected because he was two inches too short of the six foot requirement height, before being accepted into the Royal Marines in 1933.

-Plymouth was his home port and it was while based at Eastney barracks in Southsea that he met his future wife.
+Plymouth was his home port and it was while based at Eastney Barracks in Southsea that he met his future wife.
 HMS Glorious was part of the Mediterranean fleet and he spent the later 1930s travelling to places such as Malta, Gibraltar, Alexandria, the Red Sea and Ceylon.
-Shortly after the outbreak of the war HMS Glorious was brought back to British waters and based in Scarpa Flow to support the retreat from Norway, which is why it was in Arctic waters when set upon by the Scharnhorst and Gneisenau.
+Shortly after the outbreak of the war HMS Glorious was brought back to British waters and based in Scapa Flow to support the retreat from Norway, which is why it was in Arctic waters when set upon by the Scharnhorst and Gneisenau.

 Arctic Rescue: A Memoir of the Tragic Sinking of HMS Glorious